Creating Your Dream French Cottage Living Room

 A cozy french country living room demands seating that looks inviting and feels even better.
 Linen slipcovers are the unsung heroes here.
 They drape beautifully, age gracefully, and offer a relaxed, lived-in elegance that's hard to beat.
 Plus, they’re wonderfully practical; just toss them in the wash.

 Opt for sofas and armchairs with generous proportions, covered in natural linen in shades of cream, ecru, or a soft grey.
 A classic bergère chair with a linen cushion?
 Impeccable.
-The fabric's subtle texture adds depth without being overwhelming.
-It sounds simple, but most people forget the power of a good, washable slipcover.
+The fabric's subtle texture adds depth without being overwhelming. the power of a good, washable slipcover.

 This isn't about filling a room with "old stuff."
 It's about carefully selecting pieces that carry a history, that show their age with grace.
 A french cottage living room thrives on the subtle gleam of a well-worn commode or the chipped paint of an antique trumeau mirror.
 These are the soul of the space.